mustafaaycll/sabanci-adddropbot/README.md

 ![](screenshots/8.png)

-## Detailed steps for compiling code on your own computer (Some steps are specific to macOS)
+## Detailed steps for compiling code on your own Mac

 ### Step 1: Installing Dependencies for running the code

-- (Mac specific) If not installed, install Homebrew.
+- If not installed, install Homebrew.
 It will be used to install python and other python libraries.
-Even if Python is already installed, Homebrew will also be used to install another dependency.

-    `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+Even if Python is already installed, Homebrew will also be used to install another dependency: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

-- (Mac specific) If not installed, install Python

-    `brew install python`
+- If not installed, install Python: `brew install python`

     Python can also be installed using the installer downloaded from the website.
 Using brew makes it easy to uninstall or update it.

-- Install Python packages
+- Install Python packages:

-    PyQt5, for GUI library

-    `brew install pyqt@5` or `pip3 install PyQt5`
+  - PyQt5, for GUI library: `brew install pyqt@5` or `pip3 install PyQt5`

-    Selenium and Webdriver Manager for browser automation

-    `pip3 install selenium webdriver-manager`
+  - Selenium and `webdriver-manager` for browser automation: `pip3 install selenium webdriver-manager`

 ### Step 2: Installing Dependencies for packaging the code into executable

-- PyInstaller, for packaging the app into one executable

-    `pip3 install pyinstaller`
+- PyInstaller, for packaging the app into one executable: `pip3 install pyinstaller`

-- `create-dmg`, for creating macOS disk images

-    `brew install create-dmg`
+- `create-dmg`, for creating macOS disk images: `brew install create-dmg`

+### Step 3: Create executable and installer

+- Open terminal and move to the directory where the code is.
+- run the command: `sudo sh makedmg.sh`
+- what it will do is
+  - to create a .spec file, named subot.spec, containing information about dependencies.
+  - using .spec file, to create an .app file which is the app itself
+  - to create a .dmg file containing the .app file, under the location ./dist